renatawong/renatawong.github.io/_pages/teaching.md

 ## Teaching assistants (TAs)

+Teaching assistant positions are available only to students who have:

+* Successfully completed this course or a closely related course
-In order to be eligible for serving as a TA for the courses Quantum Machine Learning or Introduction to Quantum Computing, you must have previously completed the respective course with strong performance and demonstrated active engagement - for example, by asking and answering questions during or outside of class.
+* Demonstrated active engagement and strong performance in the subject, for example, by asking and answering questions during or outside of class
+* Sufficient background knowledge to independently support students

+Due to the advanced and specialized nature of the material (e.g., Introduction to Quantum Computing, Quantum Machine Learning), TA positions are not intended as general student employment.
+Only students with prior preparation and demonstrated interest in the subject will be considered.
 Candidates are also expected to maintain a professional and respectful attitude in all interactions.

-In case of multiple qualified applicants, preference may be given to members of the Quantum AI Biomedical Research Lab, depending on the course’s needs.
-Interested candidates should contact Prof. Wong to inquire about current TA openings.